beyond-the-cloud-dev/sosl-lib/website/docs/api/sosl.md

 ## PREDEFINIED

-For all predefined methods SOQL instance is returned so you can still adjust query before execution.
+For all predefined methods SOSL instance is returned so you can still adjust query before execution.
 Add additional fields with [`.with`](#select).

 ### byId